PhilipZhang0907/PhilipZhang0907.github.io/_pages/cv.md

 Education
 ======
-* Master of CS in University of Science and Technology of China, 2024
+* Master of Science, University of Science and Technology of China, 2024
-* Bachelor of CS in University of Science and Technology of China, 2021
+* Bachelor of Engineering, University of Science and Technology of China, 2021

 Research Experiences
 ======